DilanCF/CMSC412_notes/lecture/Lecture17.md

 How to asses?

-There ar 3 page frames avaialable
+There are 3 page frames available

 Anytime we need to roll in a page (replace) mark as page fault with star